III. FINANCIAL AID

 - Wages for helping professors grade student work in large courses.

 - Teaching during the summer session, the winter break, or at one of our satellite campuses which is paid on a per course basis.
+Please note that summer courses will only be assigned to students with previous teaching experience (including as TAs).

 Competitive External Funding